eclipse-hono/hono/site/documentation/content/concepts/command-and-control.md

 ## Command & Control over HTTP Adapter

 The following sequence diagrams give an overview of a device connecting via HTTP, which gets a command from the business application in the response to a downstream message - being an arbitrary event in this example.
-The application and the adapter connect to the AMQP Network, which forwards the transfer - for clarity this is not shown in the diagram.

-**(Request/Response) command over HTTP:**
+[Device Notifications]({{< relref "/concepts/device-notifications" >}}) are used to indicate to the application the period in which the device is ready to receive a command.

-{{< figure src="../command_control_concept_http.svg" title="Command & Control over HTTP Adapter" >}}
+The application and the adapter connect to the AMQP Network, which forwards the transfer - for clarity this is not shown in the diagrams.

-**One-way command over HTTP:**
+{{< figure src="../command_control_concept_one_way_http.svg" title="One-way Command over HTTP Adapter" >}}

-{{< figure src="../command_control_concept_one_way_http.svg" title="One-way Command & Control over HTTP Adapter" >}}
+{{< figure src="../command_control_concept_http.svg" title="Request/Response Command over HTTP Adapter" >}}

 With the *hono-ttd* request parameter in (1) the device indicates it will stay connected for max.
 30 seconds.
 In the shown example this means that it can handle the response to the HTTP request for up to 30 seconds before considering the request being expired.